IanAWatson/LillyMol/docs/Utilities/GFP_Tools/Diversity.md

 possible to sort the collections into different atom count buckets, and only compare across buckets of similar size.
 This is what the `-W` option to many `gfp_*` tools does.

+Clearly these N^2 algorithms are much slower than algorithms that work by projecting molecules into a common representation.
+If you have a space that can reliably minic expected similarities, that will clearly be more scalable.
+The real challenge is whether or not such a satisfactory space exists.